 TorFX UK, official – Tor Currency Exchange Ltd, was founded in 2004.
 The company is growing steadily in Australia and the UK, transferring over £7.5 billion annually for its clients .
 The company boasts over 50,000 active clients (with over 325,000 happy clients having utilised TorFX to date) and manages to serve them well, earning it one of the best reputations of any money transfer company.

 TorFX holds no debt and enjoys a perfect Level 1 credit rating by Dun & Bradstreet.
 TorFX has more than 100 employees and is the largest independent employer in Penzance.
 With excellent service offered to clients all around the world, TorFX may be the best company to consider for your next international currency transfer.

 Tor’s strongest point is its staff.
-The company’s UK branch is based in Cornwall.
-Unique surroundings and a supportive working environment have created a high staff retention rate and have resulted in the company winning the Cornwall Business Award for Best Employer.
+With the company’s UK branch being based in Cornwall, unique surroundings and a supportive working environment have created a high staff retention rate and have resulted in the company winning the Cornwall Business Award for Best Employer.
 The dealer staff has more than 100 years of FX experience combined.

 MoneyFacts Customer Service Award (2016, 2017)

 Cornwall Business Awards – Winner of Winners (2017)

 Sunday Times Fasttrack 100 Awards, 2nd Place (2008), 23rd Place (2010)

 Credit Level 1, Dun & Bradstreet